Léo Borges (footballer, born 2001): Club career

 Borges signed with Internacional in 2017.
 Borges made his professional debut with Internacional in a 0-0 Copa Libertadores tie with América de Cali on 30 September 2020.

 On 3 August 2021, he joined Porto B in Portugal on a season-long loan.

 On 10 July 2022, Polish side Pogoń Szczecin announced they had signed Borges on a three-year contract.

+On 6 September 2026, Borges moved to Czech First League club Sigma Olomouc for an undisclosed fee.